Christopher Robin (film): Plot

-Christopher discovers Eeyore and Piglet, who lead him to the others, hiding in a log out of fear of a Heffalump (revealed to be the squeaking of a rusty weathercock from Owl's house after the wind made it fall from its tree while they were having tea).
-Unable to persuade his friends that he is truly Christopher Robin, he pretends to defeat the Heffalump to convince them.
-Having vanquished the Heffalump, Christopher finally convinces his friends that he is Christopher Robin, and they joyfully greet him.
-When they reunite with Pooh, Christopher apologizes for getting upset earlier and tells him how lost he feels.
-Pooh forgives him, reminding Christopher that they have found each other and comforts him with a hug.
-The next morning, Christopher rushes from the Hundred Acre Wood to make his presentation, after Tigger gives him his briefcase.
-On the way, he encounters his family, but much to Madeline's disappointment, he leaves for London.
+Christopher discovers Eeyore and Piglet, who lead him to the others, hiding in a log from what they believe to be a Heffalump but is the squeaking of a rusty, fallen weather vane from Owl's house.
+Unable to convince the others of his identity, he pretends to defeat the Heffalump, winning them over.
+When they reunite with Pooh, Christopher apologizes for his earlier outburst and explains his dilemma.
+Pooh forgives and embraces him.
+The next day, Christopher hurries out of the Hundred Acre Wood to make his presentation after Tigger gives him his briefcase.

-Pooh discovers that Tigger removed Christopher's paperwork when drying his briefcase, so Pooh, Tigger, Piglet and Eeyore decide to return it.
-They meet Madeline, who recognizes them from her father's drawings.
-Madeline joins them, wanting to dissuade her father about boarding school, and they board a train to London.
-Evelyn follows after discovering a note Madeline left.
-At his presentation, Christopher discovers that his briefcase contains items from the Wood that Tigger had given him, including Eeyore's tail.
-Evelyn arrives and Christopher joins her to search for Madeline.
-Madeline's group stow away in crates, but Tigger, Eeyore and Piglet are accidentally thrown out, and they encounter Christopher and Evelyn in the process.
-Pooh and Madeline arrive near the Winslow building and reunite with Christopher and the others, but Madeline accidentally trips on some steps and loses all but one of the papers, upsetting her and Pooh.
-Christopher assures Madeline of her importance to him and tells her that he will not send her to boarding school.
+Pooh discovers that Tigger replaced Christopher's paperwork with Hundred Acre Wood gifts when drying his briefcase and takes him, Eeyore, and Piglet through the door to return the paperwork.
+Madeline, wanting to dissuade her father about sending her to boarding school, recognizes them from Christopher's drawings and joins them on a train to London.
+Evelyn discovers a note Madeline wrote and interrupts Christopher's presentation as he discovers the gifts, inviting him to search for their daughter.
+Madeline's group stows away in crates, but Tigger, Eeyore and Piglet are accidentally ejected, encountering her parents.
+Pooh and Madeline arrive near the Winslow building, and reunite with Christopher and the others, but Madeline trips on some steps and loses all but one of the papers.
+Christopher assures Madeline that she is too important to him to be sent away.

-Using the one paper Madeline saved, Christopher improvises a new plan involving reducing the prices of luggage, selling luggage to ordinary people to increase demand and giving employees paid leave.
-Winslow Jr. dismisses the idea, but Winslow Sr. warms to it and agrees to the plan.
-Winslow Jr. is humiliated when Christopher points out that he contributed nothing to the plan, having been out golfing all weekend.

-Christopher, along with Pooh, Tigger, Eeyore and Piglet, finally takes his family into the Hundred Acre Wood to meet the rest of his friends.
-As everyone relaxes at a picnic, Pooh and Christopher Robin both share a tender moment together.
+Using the paper Madeline saved, Christopher improvises a new plan involving selling luggage at reduced prices to ordinary people to increase demand and giving employees paid leave.
+Winslow Jr. dismisses the idea, but his father Giles Winslow Sr. warmly agrees to it.
+Christopher further humiliates Winslow Jr., who played golf all weekend and contributed nothing to the plan.
+Christopher finally takes his family and the quartet into the Hundred Acre Wood to meet his other friends for a picnic.

-In a mid-credits scene, the employees of Winslow's are seen having fun at the beach while Richard M. Sherman performs "Busy Doing Nothing" on a piano.
-Pooh, Tigger, Piglet and Eeyore are relaxing on beach chairs with Eeyore saying "Thank you for noticing me".